 The Arena has hosted high school matches between nearby soccer powers Harrison and Kearny, and the Big East Conference Tournament.

-Other national teams to have played there include Bolivia, Brazil, Canada, Colombia, Costa Rica, the Czech Republic, El Salvador, Greece, Grenada, Guatemala, Haiti, Honduras, Jamaica, Peru, Serbia, and Trinidad & Tobago.
+Other national teams to have played there include Bolivia, Brazil, Canada, Colombia, the Czech Republic, El Salvador, French Guiana, Greece, Grenada, Guatemala, Haiti, Honduras, Jamaica, Peru, Serbia, and Trinidad & Tobago.

 Club teams that have played there include Brazil's Santos (who played the Arena's opening game, losing 3-1 to the Red Bulls on March 20, 2010); English clubs Manchester United (who beat an MLS team in the 2011 MLS All-Star Game), Arsenal, Manchester City, Chelsea and Tottenham Hotspur; Lisbon, Portugal clubs Benfica and Sporting Clube de Portugal (a.k.a.
-Sporting Lisbon); French clubs Paris Saint-Germain, Olympique Lyonnais and Montpellier; German club Bayern Munich; Italian clubs Juventus of Turin, Fiorentina of Florence and Internazionale of Milan and AS Roma of Rome; Mexican clubs America and Guadalajara (a.k.a.
-Chivas); Argentine club Estudiantes de La Plata; El Salvadoran clubs FAS and Alianza; and Guatemalan club Antigua GFC; and Colombian club Atlético Nacional.
+Sporting Lisbon); French clubs Paris Saint-Germain, Olympique Lyonnais and Montpellier; German club Bayern Munich; Italian clubs Juventus of Turin, Fiorentina of Florence, Internazionale of Milan and AS Roma of Rome; Mexican clubs America and Guadalajara (a.k.a.
+Chivas); Argentine club Estudiantes de La Plata; El Salvadoran clubs FAS and Alianza; Guatemalan club Antigua GFC; and Colombian club Atlético Nacional.

 The Arena has also hosted rugby, including the Churchill Cup, shortly after it opened in 2010.
 A year ago, it hosted a rugby match between London clubs, in which Saracens defeated London Irish (who, despite their name, actually play in Reading, in Berkshire), 26-16.
 Only once has the Arena ever hosted a concert, by Dispatch on June 18, 2011.

 Food.
 The Arena has concession stands on its north, east and south side concourses, with the west side taken up mostly by the Bullshop and club seating.
 They serve Nathan's food products, from the Coney Island-originating chain famous for its hot dogs.
 I'm not crazy about Nathan's hot dogs, but try the crinkle-cut French fries, they're fantastic.
 Most of the good stands, with the more varied items, such as those catering to local communities like the Portuguese and the Brazilians, are on the east side.

 An adjacent banner honors the Red Bulls' all-time starting XI, named following their 2010 move from Giants Stadium to Red Bull Arena.
 Goalkeeper: North Brunswick, New Jersey native Tim Howard.
 Defenders: Jeff Parke, Eddie Pope, and Petke, who was also the manager who won them the 2013 Supporters' Shield.
 Midfielders: Ramos, Youri Djorkaeff, Amado Guevara, and Dave van den Bergh.
 Forwards: Clint Mathis, Jozy Altidore and Juan Pablo Angel.
 Notably not on that list is German superstar Lothar Matthäus, who played the 2000 season for the MetroStars, was a tremendous flop due to injury and attitude, and retired as a player thereafter.